Top 10 UX/UI Tools for 2026 to Boost Workflow

 • Overall Rating: 4.1/5

-Founded in 2010 by Dan Siroker and Pete Koomen, the company initially focused on A/B testing and website optimization but has since expanded its offerings to cover a wider range of digital experience solutions.
+Founded by Dan Siroker and Pete Koomen in 2010, the company started with website optimization and A/B testing and now offers a wider array of digital experience solutions.

 • Pros: Powerful experimentation features, easy to run A/B tests